pierresteen/NeilWarnockAI/README.md

 🥇🚀 Top 0.1% here we come!! 🚀🥇

-🙌 Let's make Mr. Warnock proud! 🙌
+🙌 Let's make Neil proud! 🙌

----

 ## 🏆️ Some of Neil's best quotes for the reader's enjoyment: 🏆